Philippos123/A-simple-stroll/README.md

 </details><br>

+### Data Models

+* Dictionaries were used to store user data.
+    * This helped to verify user input when playing the game.
+* Attributes between functions
+    * With the help of the dictionaries the player could change some part of the stories based on ther prefrence.
+I could use F-strings to change who the player was in the situation with.

 ## Features
 The website has a single page with several features within the mock python terminal.
 These features are listed below.